paulross/cpip/docs/doc_src/cmd_line_tools/index.rst

                        [-J INCSYS]
                        path

-    cpip.cpp -- Preprocess the file or the files in the directory.
+    CPIPMain.py - Preprocess the file or the files in a directory.
       Created by Paul Ross on 2011-07-10.
-      Copyright 2008-2015.
+      Copyright 2008-2017.
 All rights reserved.
       Licensed under GPL 2.0
     USAGE

     positional arguments:
-      path                  Path to source file.
+      path                  Path to source file or directory.

     optional arguments:
       -h, --help            show this help message and exit